oneeve8/kobble-data/content/Tutorial2.md

 ***

 To add a video, the Markdown syntax is brackets with the video description, followed by the video embed URL in parenthesis.
-For example, in youtube, you can find the
+For example, in youtube, you can find the video embed URL under the share icon when you select embed code.

 Lets review some of the icons in Kobble.